Skip to Georgetown Americas Institute Full Site Menu Skip to main content

 Event Series: Conversations with Leaders

 On July 28, 2024, Venezuelans voted to elect Edmundo Gonzalez as the next president of the country.
 Following the election tensions rose as the incumbent president, Nicolas Maduro, failed to recognize the results of the election and cracked down on protesters in the streets.
 Over 2,400 people have been arrested as Gonzalez fled the country and is now exiled in Spain.
 The next president following the elections is expected to assume office on January 10, 2025.
-To discuss the current situation in Venezuela, the Georgetown Americas Institute (GAI) is pleased to host Maria Corina Machado, the head of the Venezuelan opposition, for a conversation with GAI managing director Denisse Yanovich and Alejandro Werner, GAI founding director.
+To discuss the current situation in Venezuela, the Georgetown Americas Institute (GAI) was pleased to host Maria Corina Machado, the head of the Venezuelan opposition, for a conversation with GAI managing director Denisse Yanovich and Alejandro Werner, GAI founding director.

 Featuring